 if a survey shows up defects which can be 'fixed' within a contracted budget, fixing is done on the BUYER'S request by the SELLER or his 'AGENT' but at the BUYER'S expense.
 Guess who the 'AGENT' is!

-This was NOT applicable to my purchase but did happen to a previous owner and not when he bought it but while he owned it.
+This was NOT applicable to my purchase but did happen to a previous owner of Pentargon and not when he bought it but while he owned it.
 Buyers come in all shapes, sizes and skills, sometimes with experience in sheet metal fabrication, plumbing, carpentry, engines, gearboxes, sign-writing, galvanic corrosion and the price of a piece of string.
+Luckily I have previous in all these.

 If a boat should fail a marine survey under a legally binding marine contract because the faults cannot be put right for x% of an agreed price, the buyer can walk away.